Historical Apoplexy · State Legislative Adaptations · Ohio

 United States food dollar is twenty-four and three-tenths cents

-retail, and food service markup.
-Total United States food-at-home
+wholesale, retail, and food service markup.
+Total United States

-thirteen billion to three hundred twenty-seven billion dollars
+approximately two hundred thirteen billion to three hundred

 (8) The cost to close the food insecurity gap for all forty-seven